hanoconnor/hanoconnor/README.md

 ### Welcome! 👋

-Hi there, I'm Han and I'm a data professional and freelance developer from Wales 🏴󠁧󠁢󠁷󠁬󠁳󠁿 🇬🇧󠁧󠁢.󠁧󠁢󠁷󠁬
+Hi there, I'm Han and I'm a data professional and freelance developer based in Wales󠁧󠁢.󠁧󠁢󠁷󠁬

 - 🔭 I’m currently working on Python data analysis and a few front-end web dev Projects.
 - 🌱 I’m currently brushing up on Solidity and React.js